 A native of New York City, Pianist Caren Levine has gradually established a reputation as one of today’s most compelling young artists.
 She has won acclaim for her musicality, charm and sensitivity, and is known for her intense and impassioned performances.
 The San Francisco Chronicle described her as “a petite powerhouse, with technique to burn and unimpeachable musicianship.
 She is one of the finest musicians around, of the highest and most inspiring order.”
-An alumna of the Metropolitan Opera’s Lindemann Young Artist Development Program, she has been on the roster of the Metropolitan Opera House as Assistant Conductor and Prompter since 2003.
+An alumna of the Metropolitan Opera’s Lindemann Young Artist Development Program, she was appointed to the Met’s select full time regular music staff, where she serves as Assistant Conductor, Prompter, Pianist and Vocal Coach since 2003.
 In 2012, she received a Grammy Award for Best Opera Recording for The Met Opera’s DVD of John Adams Doctor Atomic Live in HD, and received her second Grammy Award for The Met Opera’s DVD of Thomas Adès The Tempest Live in HD in 2014.